Frequently Asked Questions

 8. What assets can I use to establish a fund?

+PCF accepts a wide variety of gifts, making giving flexible and customizable to you.
 Real estate, stocks, bonds and other gifts of appreciated property may be leveraged to establish the fund that addresses your charitable interests.
 It is our goal to make giving for Pinellas a simple and expeditious process.
-Pinellas Community Foundation is happy to work with you or your financial advisor to customize a giving strategy that works best for you.
+For a copy of the PCF gift acceptance policy, contact Leigh Davis at firstname.lastname@example.org.

 9. Do I have to open a trust fund to donate?